 If we perform your repairs within 10 working days or you get your vehicle back to us within one working day, you will get your retest for free.
 You can also get a reduced fee if another garage fixes the problems and we retest within 10 working days.

 All our staff are thoroughly trained in performing MOT retests and continually kept up to date on new test procedures too, so you know you’ll be able to get a quality retest from a garage near you.

 If you need repairs done before your retest and your bill comes to over £200, you can benefit from National Payment Assist.
-This lets you spread the cost over four months, with zero fees, credit checks, or interest.
+This lets you spread the cost over four months, with zero fees and no interest.
 Because everyone deserves affordable motoring.

 Choose us when booking your MOT retest

 The UK’s expert mechanics, booking an MOT retest with National is the simple, low-cost option.
 Arrange your retest with your testing centre, or get in touch online, via live chat, or over the phone if you have any questions.
 For more advice, visit our information hub.

 We now offer a free MOT Reminder Service to take the hassle out of remembering your MOT and to avoid any last minute panics.
 Sign up for FREE at www.national.co.uk/mot-reminder and we'll email you a month before your MOT is due to expire.